dougeby/IntuneDocs/intune/device-factory-reset.md

 [!INCLUDE[azure_portal](./includes/azure_portal.md)]

 The **Factory reset** returns a device to its default settings.
-The device will no longer be managed by Intune and both company and personal data are removed.
+The device is no longer managed by Intune and both company and personal data are removed.
 You cannot undo this action.

 ## Supported platforms

-- Windows - Supported on Windows 8.1 and later (not EAS managed devices)
+- Windows - Supported on Windows 8.1 and later (not EAS-managed devices)
 - Windows Phone - Supported
 - iOS - Supported
 - macOS - Not supported